BlubStudio/blob-desktop-app/README.md

 👋 Hey!
 If you're looking for a **free CS2 and Rocket League HUD** that look nice, you're in the right place 🎯

 We're BLOB, built by friends who wanna make live production awesome for the esports & streaming community!
-And don't worry if you're new to this – we've designed BLOB with a super user-friendly interface, making it easy for anyone, from total beginners to seasoned pros! :D
+Plus, we've made BLOB incredibly user-friendly – perfect for newbies and pros alike!🦖

 BLOB offers **free, slick, and fully customizable overlays/HUDs** for creators, teams and organisers.
 Stand out with our **unique, customizable animations** ✨ – seriously, they're cool!
 Plus, simplify your workflow with: